 The Maximum Trailer Tongue Weight Rating is the allowable trailer tongue weight that the vehicle can support using a conventional trailer hitch.
 It may be necessary to reduce the overall trailer weight to stay within the maximum trailer tongue weight rating while still maintaining the correct trailer load balance.
-A fifth-wheel or gooseneck hitch may support a higher tongue weight.

-The Maximum Trailer Tongue Weight Rating for a conventional trailer hitch or a fifth wheel/gooseneck hitch is shown on the Trailering Information Label.
+The Maximum Trailer Tongue Weight Rating for a conventional trailer hitch is shown on the Trailering Information Label.
 Do not exceed a maximum trailer tongue weight of 567 kg (1,250 lb) for a conventional trailer hitch.

 The trailer tongue weight contributes to the Gross Vehicle Weight (GVW).
-GVW includes the curb weight of your vehicle, any passengers, cargo, equipment and the trailer tongue weight.
+GVW includes the curb weight of your vehicle, any passengers, cargo, equipment, and the trailer tongue weight.
 Vehicle options, passengers, cargo, and equipment reduce the maximum allowable tongue weight the vehicle can carry, which also reduces the maximum allowable trailer weight.